-When my friends visit me in Cozumel and end up at a certain large US coffee chain… it makes me crazy!
+When my friends have visit me in Cozumel over the years only to end up at a certain large US coffee chain… it makes me crazy!
 This tiny island has some of the coolest and most charming coffee shops anywhere.

 So if you’re a coffee fiend, or if you’re looking for some of the best places to log on and do some remote working, you’ve got to add some of these local places to your list to get your Cozumel coffee fix next time you’re in town.

 To have a more local experience – and learn a thing or two about coffee beans, roasting, and finishing in the process – coffee fanatics should head straight to these local Cozumel coffee experts, listed below.

 Best Cozumel Coffee Shops

 But come on!
 You’re in Mexico!
-Let’s get you out exploring a little bit here with this guide to some of Cozumel’s best local coffee shops in town.
+Let’s get you out exploring San Miguel de Cozumel a little bit here with this guide to some of Cozumel’s best coffee shops in town.

 Not only will you get great coffee – and if you’re smart, a sweet baked treat – but you’ll get a taste of the local Cozumel lifestyle, as well.